swaroopjcse/lab02/README.md

 Using the VS Code extension you have configured, download this starter code.
 (If you are reading this in VSCode, you have already done this step.)

-First, look at the contents of the folder:
+First, look at the contents of the folder.
+This is the general structure for all the labs and assignments in this course.

 ```sh
 ├── Answers.md